Zouyiran/Adapter/README.md

 Adapter
 =======

-Adapter in business platform of Smart Agriculture,CTBRI develop with Python
+Adapter in business platform of Smart Agriculture,CTBRI.Develop with Python